wotakumoe/wotaku/anime.md

     - Marin has a good amount of missing titles, especially movies
 - [**KickAssAnime**](https://kickassanime.am/){target="_blank"} [!button target="blank" variant="primary" size="xs" text="Proxies"](https://kickassanimes.info/){target="_blank"}
     - Scrapes **Crunchyroll**(duckstream) and **Bilibili**(birdstream)
+    - KAA encodes(videstreaming) are quite good(the new encodes) and loads better.
-    - KAA encodes(videstreaming) are decent with lower overall bitrate.
-Use the previous two if available.
-Duck has the highest overall bitrate
+    - Duck has the highest overall bitrate but may have buffer issue.
     - Has both hardsub(duck) & softsub(rest)
-    - Still a beta site and has missing titles.
+    - Has missing titles.
 But, you can request them in their support server
 - [**Aniwatch**](https://aniwatch.to/home){target="_blank"} [!badge variant="dark" target="blank" size="xs" text="formerly Zoro"]
     - Huge library with Watch Together feature
     - Re-encodes shows for smaller size with lower overall bitrate.